 Methley: An old standby variety throughout the South.
 Durable trees.
 Sometimes want to bloom too early in North Texas.
-Although small, fruit is very sweet and good quality.
+Although small, the fruit is very sweet and of good quality.
 Ripens early — usually in mid-May.

 Figs can be grown without the use of sprays.
-Usually the only care they ever need is water when they are getting established.
+Usually, the only care they ever need is water when they are getting established.
 Figs are another fruit tree that are known for their longevity.
 Occasionally, ice and cold can severely damage a tree, but it usually grows again the following year from its root system and goes right back to being productive.
 Figs do not need pollination, so a single tree can be planted.

 Recommended fig varieties: